J1NX5/earning_api/README.md

 # Earning API
-- This api collect earning data from alphavantage.
+- Now we test the API from https://financialmodelingprep.com
 - Do registration there to get a api-key.

 ## Installation